faizmokhtar/faizmokhtar.com/content/posts/how-to-use-xcode-11s-swift-package-manager-in-your-project.md

 ---
-title: Using Xcode 11's Swift Package Manager in Your Project
+title: How to use Xcode 11's Swift Package Manager in your project
 date: 2019-10-12T13:21:59.275Z
 categories:
   - Development